The Vibrant City of Bangkok

 Wat Arun translates to "The Temple of the Dawn" and is easily accessible via boat.

 Wat Arun is one of the most iconic landmarks in Bangkok, Thailand.
 It's a Buddhist temple that stands on the west bank of the Chao Phraya River.
-The temple is known for its stunning architecture, especially the central prang (spire) that is decorated with colourful porcelain and ceramic tiles.
-Wat Arun is a great place to visit at any time of the day, but it's especially beautiful at sunrise and sunset, when the light reflects off the glittering surface of the temple.
+The temple is known for its stunning architecture, especially the central prang (spire) which is decorated with colourful porcelain and ceramic tiles.
+Wat Arun is a great place to visit at any time of the day, but it's especially beautiful at sunrise and sunset when the light reflects off the glittering surface of the temple.

 There is a really great restaurant where I took this picture called The Eagle Nest.
 It is obviously expensive, but you pay for the views.